 8. Freshpet Vital Fresh Cuts Chicken Recipe Fresh Dog Food

-If you are looking for some other fresh food for your Boxer, then the Freshpet Vital Fresh cuts is another great way to add fresh ingredients to your dog’s typical dry dog food diet.
-This can be fed and a full meal but it would get very pricey for large dogs like Boxers.
+If you are looking for some other fresh food for your Boxer, then the Freshpet Vital Fresh Cuts is another great way to add fresh ingredients to your dog’s typical dry dog food diet.
+This can be fed as a full meal but it would get very pricey for large dogs like Boxers.
 Freshpet is non-GMO verified and free of preservatives and meat by-products.

 Freshpet Vital Fresh Cuts is full of gently cooked, nutrient-rich protein, fruits, vegetables, and tender shreds of natural fresh chicken.
 The antioxidant-rich sweet potatoes, carrots, green beans, spinach, and cranberries provide excellent nutritional benefits for your four-legged family member(s).